 the half-life of marie curie

-Welcome to join us online on March 8th – International Women’s day – for the livestream reading of Lauren Gunderson’s The Half-life of Marie Curie.
+On International Women’s day 2021 we gave a livestream reading of Lauren Gunderson’s The Half-life of Marie Curie.
 This play from 2019 portrays two of the most prominent women in scientific history; their friendship, quarrels and their fight against the inequalities – professional as well as private – that they face.

 Paris, 1911.
 Nobel Prize awarded scientist Marie Curie finds herself being the object of ruthless gossip over an alleged affair with the married Frenchman Paul Langevin, all but erasing her achievements from public memory.
 Weakened and demoralized by the press lambasting her as a “foreign" Jewish temptress and a homewrecking traitor, Marie agrees to join her friend and colleague Hertha Ayrton, an electromechanical engineer and suffragette, and recover from the scandal at Hertha's seaside retreat on the British coast.